TravelByRocket/kj6-dev/content/atlas/class020.md

 `ZStack` has 8 options for alignment, one for each corner and one for each side.

-Beware: `ZStack` is sometimes used in a really hacky way where either something is bring done that shouldn't be (e.g., not a native sort of behavior) or it could be done in straightforward that you may not know about. \
+Beware: `ZStack` is sometimes used in a really hacky way where either something is bring done that shouldn't be (e.g., not a native sort of behavior) or it could be done in straightforward that you may not know about.

-has 8 alignment options
-does each view get its own bounds or do they all just get the greater of the width and the greater of the height front to back or back to font? almost always better to use an overlay or a background because it's at least more direct semantically (i.e. a time where you want the frames the same size) or it is a smell of trying to do something in a hacky way where there is either a better alternative or a good reason to not do it at all.
+It's almost always better to use an overlay or a background because it's at least more direct semantically or it is a smell of trying to do something in a hacky way where there is either a better alternative or a good reason to not do it at all.

 ## ScrollView

-use horizontal axis with HStack new scroll/bounce behaviors show/hide indicators beware padding outside of ScrollView
+* Horizontal axis with `HStack`
+* New scroll/bounce behaviors
+* Show/hide indicators
+* Beware padding on outside of `ScrollView`

-Some say there should always be a ScrollView or an options for ScrollView for a11y
+* Some say there should always be a `ScrollView` or an options for `ScrollView` for accessibility

 ---